-We will continue to value and work collaboratively with local Voluntary, Charitable & Social Enterprise (VCSE) groups, such as the Citizens Advice (Stevenage), Mission 44 and many, many more, in the acknowledgement that they make a meaningful difference to the lives of residents and successful delivery of our services.
+We will continue to value and work collaboratively with local Voluntary, Charitable & Social Enterprise (VCSE) groups, such as the Citizens Advice (Stevenage), Mission 44 and many, many, more, in the acknowledgement that they make a meaningful difference to the lives of residents.
 We will continue to identify shared objectives and outcomes through the Stevenage Together Partnership to ensure that opportunities for collaboration are coordinated and utilised effectively.